Career Development Stakeholder Committee

 LMIC is drawing on the project management expertise of Challenge Factory, a Canadian career and workforce development firm, to ensure cross-sectoral career development approaches are integrated into all phases of project work.

-Career Guidance Stakeholder Committee Responsibility
+Career Development Stakeholder Committee Responsibility

-The Career Guidance Stakeholder Committee will ensure that the project responds to the needs of the ecosystem of career services delivery and their clients.
+The Career Development Stakeholder Committee will ensure that the project responds to the needs of the ecosystem of career services delivery and their clients.
 The Committee will ensure that the project leverages existing work in this space and avoids duplication of activities taking place elsewhere.
 The Committee will effectively ensure that all activities, from the production of new skills and related labour market information to decisions on format and channels of delivery are evidence-based and impactful.
 This committee’s participation in the development of the data hub and subsequent pilot (prototyping) initiatives is intended to identify and create sustainable data usage frameworks and access standards.

 This project will apply user-centric design approaches to the development of the data hub and related pilots.
 As such, members of the Committee will play a critical role in representing and engaging specific users and determining how best to support them in making more informed career and education decisions.